MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

     - Assembly:  **Microsoft.AspNetCore.Mvc.TagHelpers**

-####	Task 5: Add a “Show data” link next to each city in the ShowCities view.
+####	Task 5: Add a city name as a link to each city in the ShowCities view.
 Pressing the link will trigger a redirect to the ShowDataForCity action

 1. In the **ShowCities** view, remove the **P** element with its content.